equinor/eit-web-ar/docs/game-api.md

 }
 ```

-#### 410 Gone
-Player does not exist
+#### 410 Player does not exist

 ## GET `/scores`
-Get the current scores from all registered players
+Get the current scores from all registered players.

 ### Responses
 #### 200 OK